Forum: Congressional Candidates Positions on Climate Change | Elections

 "I oppose legislation that places costly rules or tax schemes on coal, because unnecessary regulations drive up energy prices and cost jobs." - Ken Buck, District 4 Colorado

-District 5: Misty Plowright challenged in 2016 for district 5 and was running on a position of tackling climate change.
-Doug Lamborn, Republican incumbent representative for this district, was on the President Obama's list of climate change deniers.
+District 5: Doug Lamborn, Republican incumbent representative for this district, was on the President Obama's list of climate change deniers.
 Doug Lamborn is blocking progress in Congress on the issue, and continues to propagate claims that attempt to deny the reality of climate change science.
-Unfortunately, Doug won the race in 2016.

 "Climate change is naturally occurring.
-What influence do we have over that, we certainly need to look into, but that's subject to debate." - Mike Coffman
+What influence do we have over that, we certainly need to look into, but that's subject to debate." - Mike Coffman, former representative, District 6

 District 7: Ed Perlmutter represents this district with a view that supports efforts to fight climate change.
 He was opposed in 2016 by George Athanasopoulos, a Republican whose position on the subject we could not find.